 What Happens if I Refuse a Chemical Test?

-Drivers who refuse to take a chemical test could face a license suspension of up to two years, plus a fine of up to $5,000 and even up to 364 days in jail.
+Drivers who refuse to take a chemical test could be served with a license suspension for a maximum of two years, plus a maximum of a $5,000 fine, and even up to 364 days in jail.